 - Full-time athletes

 This hugely generous deal was not without strings attached.
 First, although the new Chief Coach it funded would be responsible for the whole of the GB women’s squad, including day-to-day management and selection of all the openweight and the lightweight crews, his focus and the athlete support was exclusively for an openweight eight which effectively required that to be the top crew boat.
 Such a stipulation by a commercial sponsor is pretty unprecedented, but there was a logic to it; the GB women’s squad had been run down in terms of numbers (in 1994, the whole openweight team was just three people), not least because little development work had been done beneath the top tier for several years, and requiring there to be an eight would guarantee that the size of the squad would be expanded – with more seats available, more people would stick with the programme.
 If the top two athletes were doing a pair, say, there might not even be a second boat, and/or its quality would be lower so athletes would give up and too few would be training to the right standard.
 “It was absolutely the right thing to do.
-It was an absolute game changer,” Dot Blackie, one of the squad, reflects.
+It was an absolute game changer,” squad-member Dot Blackie reflects.

 Bill was assisted by Lightweight Women’s Co-ordinator Tony Reynolds, Rosie Mayglothling who worked with Guin Batten and the upcoming scullers, Ron Needs who coached on women’s training weekends, and Alan ‘AB’ Bennett who was described as “Mr Fixit”.

 Following the launch of the National Lottery in 1994, the GB Olympic rowing team (both men and women) was awarded £116,300 for new boats and blades.